Overview of Banks in Croatia

 Hrvatska Poštanska Banka (HPB)

-Incorporated in 1992, Hrvatska Poštanska Banka (HPB) is the biggest of domestic-owned banks in Croatia.
+Incorporated in 1992, Hrvatska Poštanska Banka (HPB) is the biggest domestic-owned bank in Croatia.
 HPB focuses on serving retail banking clients, as well as SMEs, across the country.
-The bank manages a network of 55 branch offices, 460 ATMs, and more 1,000 cash-in/cash-out points at the Croatian Post.
+The bank manages a network of 55 branch offices, 550 ATMs, and more than 1,000 cash-in/cash-out points at the Croatian Post.

 Sberbank, formerly Volksbank, caters to retail customers, small and medium-sized enterprises, and large corporations in Croatia, providing a wide range of banking products and services.
 The bank is a member of financial conglomerate Sberbank Europe AG (Austria).
 Headquartered in Zagreb, it oversees 31 branches in 22 cities across the country.

-Incorporated in 1994, Kreditna Banka Zagreb offers a comprehensive range of retail deposit, business, and lending services.
+Incorporated in 1994, Agram Banka (formerly known as Kreditna Banka Zagreb) offers a comprehensive range of retail deposit, business, and lending services.
 The bank conducts its operations through its retail, corporate banking, Treasury, and ICT divisions.
-It manages 21 branch offices and three local offices located throughout Croatia.
+It manages 24 branch offices and three local offices located throughout Croatia.

 Podravska Banka (POBA)